SergeiDm/CarND-Extended-Kalman-Filter/README.md

 - Source - the folder with c++ files with Extended Kalman Filter algorithm.

 ## Compiling and running the project
-The project can be compiled and run by using the following command:
+The project can be compiled and run by using, for example, the following command:

 `mkdir build && cd build`